home-assistant/home-assistant.io/source/_docs/organizing/floors.markdown

      - This number can later be used for sorting.
    - Add an icon (We use [Material icons](https://pictogrammers.com/library/mdi/)).
    - Add an **Alias**.
-     - Aliases are alternative names used in [voice assistants](/voice_control/aliases/) to refer to this floor.
+     - Aliases are alternative names used in [voice assistants](/voice_control/aliases/) to refer to an entity, area, or floor.

     ![Create floor dialog](/images/organizing/create_floor_01.png)
 3. Select **Add**.